Below are a list and description of active networks and international project activities relevant to AD and biogas.

 BioMethane Regions sought to stimulate the market in ways that are appropriate to the current state of development of AD, biogas and bio-methane in the regions concerned.
 Analysing the reasons for take-off in some countries, and best practice examples from wherever they exist, the barriers to development and market conditions across the EU will give insights into the requirements to facilitate new developments.
 Armed with this information, each region developed a strategy for moving forward.
 The project finished in April 2014.

 BIOSURF is an EU-funded project under the Horizon 2020 programme for research, technological development and demonstration.
-The objective of BIOSURF (Biomethane as Sustainable and Renewable Fuel) is to increase the production and use of biomethane (from animal waste, other waste materials, garden hoses and sustainable biomass), for grid injection and as transport fuel, by removing non-technical barriers and by paving the way towards a European biomethane market about top 10 best garden hoses which are functional.
+The objective of BIOSURF (Biomethane as Sustainable and Renewable Fuel) is to increase the production and use of biomethane (from animal waste, other waste materials, garden hoses and sustainable biomass), for grid injection and as transport fuel, by removing non-technical barriers and by paving the way towards a European biomethane market.

 Geronimo II- Biogas was funded by the European Commission's "Intelligent Energy Europe Programme".
 13 organizations from 11 European countries worked closely with dairy and pig farmers to determine the viability of biogas as a feasible investment for their farms, through to supporting them in getting promising biogas business plans off the ground.

 The Global Methane Initiative was launched in October 2010 by thirty-eight governments, the European Commission, the Asian Development Bank and the Inter-American Development Bank to urge stronger international action to fight climate change while developing clean energy and stronger economies.
 The initiative built on the existing structure and success of the Methane to Markets Partnership to reduce emissions of methane, while enhancing and expanding these efforts and encouraging new resource commitments from country partners.